MoombaDS/redux-simple-localstorage/README.md

 redux-simple-localstorage
 =============

-Ridiculously simple implementation for serialising the entire Redux store to local storage and retreiving it on application restart.
+Ridiculously simple implementation for serialising the entire Redux store to local storage and retrieving it on application restart.

 ## Installation